 As this horrific event continued to unfold, Ms. Lovre assisted in the local area and with institutions, parents, students and the media across the U.S. She was not on the scene of the campus, but supporting districts that had concerns about how this would re-activate their own building’s past history with something traumatic.

 Ms. Lovre has responded to several suicide clusters and cyber-related suicides in the US and Canada.

 This fascinating field has changed more quickly than perhaps any other part of crisis prevention and response in the past two decades.
-Studying under John VanDreal (author of Assessing Student Threats: A Handbook for Implementing the Salem-Keizer System), has given her a solid foundation in the dynamics that go far beyond profiling.
+Studying under John VanDreal (author of Assessing Student Threats: A Handbook for Implementing the Salem-Keizer System), has given her a solid foundation in the dynamics that have long replaced initial attempts at profiling.
 Adding this to her work in school climate has provided “the other side of the coin” in prevention.
 She highly recommends this book and the Salem-Keizer model of threat assessment.